 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times what asphalt does.
-For these tear-offs, we route in a 30-yard container featuring reinforced sides and a heavier floor plate; we also cap the fill volume below the visual rim so the axle weight stays legal.
-We set these via lowboy for stability.
-For mixed loads, we also offer a general construction debris service to keep sites clear.
-Call (480) 646-3784.
+Concrete tile, natural slate, and standing-seam metal punish a standard container that was not built for the load.
+For these heavy tear-offs, we route in a reinforced 30-yard bin with a heavier floor plate and thick, ribbed sides: we must cap the fill volume well below the visual rim to keep the axle weight legal for the lowboy.
+This specialized gear differs from our general construction debris service for lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover